Jomy10/qr-web/README.md

 # qr-web
-A website for making QR codes writen in Ruby (running on WebAssembly) and javascript.
+A website for making QR codes, writen in Ruby (running on WebAssembly) and javascript.
 Built on Prism and RQRCode_Core.

 [Visit the website](https://qr.jonaseveraert.be)